Except for family child care settings and foster care for children in the license holder's residence, license holders serving children shall:

 (4) incidents that caused injury or harm to a child, if any, that occurred since the last review.

-Following any change to the risk reduction plan, the license holder must inform mandated reporters, under the control of the license holder, of the changes in the risk reduction plan, and document that the mandated reporters were informed of the changes.
+Following any change to the risk reduction plan, the license holder must inform staff persons, under the control of the license holder, of the changes in the risk reduction plan, and document that the staff were informed of the changes.